Experimentally Extending Quantum Kernel Learning to Quantum Data by NMR: Theory

 \subsection{Quantum Kernel Methods}

 Quantum kernel methods extend classical kernel techniques by utilizing quantum registers to compute kernel functions, capturing complex patterns in data that may be intractable classically.
-The principal idea is to map the input data into the operator space of the quantum system that exploits the rich algebraic structure of quantum operators, without necessitating a full-scale quantum computer \cite{schuld2021quantum}.
+The principal idea is to map the input data into the operator space of the quantum system that exploits the rich algebraic structure of quantum operators without necessitating a full-scale quantum computer \cite{schuld2021quantum}.
 In our work, we employ nuclear spin qubits in an NMR setup to experimentally extract the quantum kernel.

+Quantum kernel methods generally consist of two key steps: quantum feature mapping and quantum kernel computation~\cite{Wang2024}.
 The quantum feature mapping involves encoding input data points $\mathbf{x}_i$ into quantum operators $A(\mathbf{x}_i)$.
 We achieve the encoding by associating each data point with a specific unitary transformation $U(\mathbf{x}_i)$ acting on the quantum system

 where $A_0$ is a reference operator in the system.
-Here $U(\mathbf{x}_i)$ are designed such that they efficiently explore the operator space.
+Here, $U(\mathbf{x}_i)$ are designed such that they efficiently explore the operator space.
+However, care must be taken in feature map design since overly expressive maps can lead to exponentially concentrated kernel values \cite{Thanasilp2024}, making the model effectively independent of the input.
 The quantum kernel is then computed using the Frobenius inner product between operators

 This kernel function measures the similarity between data points in the operator space, effectively capturing intricate relationships inherent in the data.
-Detailed methodologies and specific implementations within NMR framework are discussed in the next section.
+The protocol for quantum feature mapping and quantum kernel computation is illustrated in Fig. \ref{fig:Qker_protocol}.
+Detailed methodologies and specific implementations within the NMR framework are discussed in the next section.